-All Church Activities Suspended Until May 1, 2020.
+All Church Activities Suspended Until Further Notice.

 Weekly Sermons Posted Online in Video Format and Audio Format.